 -- Matthew Dean, Project Director

 Ecodynamics is a vertically integrated landscape construction, materials and services company.
 In addition to their contribution to the Christmas at Hope Street campaign, Ecodynamics is sponsoring the landscaping for the Hope Street First Response Youth Service centre in Melton.
-They are also represented on Hope Street's Corporate Committee by Angus Curry, Victorian State Manager.

 We consider it an absolute honour to be able to assist young people in our local community who are doing it tough.
 Being able to deliver the gifts in person to Hope Street's refuges last year was a real privilege, as I was able to see firsthand the huge impact this wonderful charity has directly on disadvantaged youth.
 The look on their faces was a definite highlight and something I won't forget.
 The compassion, respect and care that Hope Street employees display really align with the values of the Ecodynamics business, and we look forward to the opportunity to partner with Hope Street not only at Christmas, but all year round.